GitHub

 - Check if the repo is included in your GitHub authorization

-- Verify the repo name is correct
+- Verify the repository name is correct

-- Private repos require explicit access
+- Private repos require explicit access grants

 - Check repository branch protection rules